 Resistance levels – 10

-Why Do We Like The Horizon Fitness EX-59 Elliptical?
+Why Do We Like The Horizon EX-59 Elliptical?

-The most important feature we need to look out for when choosing an elliptical is the machine’s stride length, and this is especially important when we are considering low priced ellipticals such as the EX-59.
+One of the most important features you need to consider when choosing an elliptical is the machine’s stride length, and this is especially important when we are looking at lower-priced ellipticals such as the EX-59.

-Low priced ellipticals usually provide shorter stride lengths, some as short as 12″.
-Thankfully, we see a reasonably wide stride length with the Horizon EX-59 Elliptical of 18″ it’s not as wide as what you would find at your local gym and health clubs.
-Still, for an entry-level machine, it’s impressive.
+Some ellipticals in this price range have stride lengths as short as 12″.
+Thankfully, we see a reasonably long stride length with the Horizon EX-59 Elliptical of 18″ it’s not as wide as what you would find at your local gym and health clubs.
+Still, for an elliptical costing under $700 it’s impressive.